-The 8-row planter Monosem ValoTerra Ultimate with Fertismart fertilizer metering system for combi planting performed impressively in all the tested aspects that were defined as test criteria in the underlying DLG test framework.
-Based on these results, the precision planter was awarded the DLG-APPROVED quality mark in the test module "Quality of work including accuracy of fertilizer metering" and "Corn growth evenness at early stage" at work rates of up to 16 km/h.
+The row unit Monosem ValoTerra Ultimate with ASG performed impressively in all the tested aspects that were defined as test criteria in the underlying DLG test framework.
+Based on these results, the row unit was awarded the DLG-APPROVED quality mark in the test modules "Quality of work in corn" and "Corn growth evenness at early stage" at work rates of up to 16 km/h.